Into the Light

 As children we understood how to have faith in the truth we knew but could not see.
 The intensity of aspiration inherent in the lesson, "I am the light of the world" is key to cutting through the ego mire of limitation that weighs down the world.
 This level of aspiration can seem grandiose, or even naive to the conditioned personality, but it is really the highest form of faith and inspiration.

 Children, in their innocence, sense their spiritual place in the world with profound trust and faith.
 Holding onto the kinds of visionary aspirations that we naturally understood as children, and sustaining them when we become adults, translates into a level of creative confidence that is not common in this world.
 Maintaining this artistry of confidence in our spiritual light as adults can be practiced with joyful determination.
 Even as doubt arises, our willingness to go beyond our ego conditioning can continue build an experience of a life without conditioned limitations.

 Reaching for the highest aspiration as possible can feel strange at first, but over time it builds a warm and abiding inner sense of illumination - much the same as we felt as children.
 The lesson, "I am the light of the world" speaks to the unique "grandeur" of soul light that we are, regardless of the heavy overlay of psychological and emotional struggles that we carry on top of our soul.
 Repeating "I am the light of the world" returns us to the sweetness of aspiration that casts out the belief in conditioned fear and limitation.

-The following is a creative meditation on the ACIM lesson "I am the light of world" due to be published on Daily Om on January 1, 2015.
+The following is a creative meditation on the ACIM lesson "I am the light of world."
+Available for purchase at the link below.

 "I am the light of the world."